 Master of Science in Management - Public Service Careers

-The John S. Watson School of Public Service and Continuing Studies, in partnership with the School of Business and Management, offers areas of study under the Master of Science in Management (MSM) focusing on issues of management and public service.
+The John S. Watson School of Public Service and Continuing Studies offers areas of study under the Master of Science in Management (MSM) focusing on issues of management and public service.
 Public service areas of study for the MSM include:

 - Community and Economic Development